cyclejs/cyclejs/docs/api.md

 #### Arguments:

 - `container :: String|HTMLElement` the DOM selector for the element (or the element itself) to contain the rendering of the VTrees.
-- `a :: Object` collection of custom element definitions.
+- `customElements :: Object` a collection of custom element definitions.
 The key of each property should be the tag name of the custom element, and the value should be a function defining the implementation of the custom element.
 This function follows the same contract as the top-most `app` function: input are driver responses, output are requests to drivers.